Dhananjay-97/GenAI/04_Deep Learning/README.md

-# Deep Learning Series: Introduction to Deep Learning

-Welcome to the first article in our Deep Learning Series!
-In this series, we'll explore the fascinating world of deep learning and how it's revolutionizing various industries.
-Let's dive in!

 ## Deep Learning

 Deep learning, a sub-field of machine learning, is inspired by the structure and function of the brain.
 It utilizes artificial neural networks to mimic the way our brains process information.
 Deep learning algorithms excel at tasks involving large amounts of data and are continuously advancing at a rapid pace.